quagum/gym-script/README.md

 # gym-registration

-Script to automate signing up for a session at the gym.
+Script to automate signing up for a session at the NJIT gym through IMLEAGUES.

-Using selenium, a browser is launched to sign up for the specified gym slot on imleague
+Input creditionals in .env
+Hardcode ublock extension in register.py

 Next steps:
 Setup ublock extension file path across different systems